Jägermeister Liqueur Review And Tasting Notes

 Seriously, how is this blockbuster produced?
 We will tell you, but then we will have to kill you because the recipe and the 56 ingredients are strictly secret, so do not be too curious.

-It is a simple hydroalcoholic solution produced with the cold maceration of botanicals such as spices, herbs, and citrus peels in alcohol.
+It is a simple hydroalcoholic solution made by letting spices, herbs, and citrus peels soak in alcohol while it is cold.
 If you want, you can make it yourself at home.

 Obviously, you don’t know the doses, but the technique is always the same if you can make nocino, amaretto, or limoncello.

-Among the declared ingredients of Jägermeister, there are alcohol, water, sugar, and spices such as cinnamon, sandalwood, orange peel, and ginger.
+Among the declared ingredients of Jägermeister are alcohol, water, sugar, and spices such as cinnamon, sandalwood, orange peel, and ginger.

 Organoleptic characteristics of Amaro Jägermeister